-It is ultimately the responsibility of the Board of Directors, the Compliance Committee, the Company and senior management, both directly and indirectly, to oversee compliance with this Code.
+It is ultimately the responsibility of the Board of Directors, the Company and senior management, both directly and indirectly, to oversee compliance with this Code.
 People who supervise others have a special responsibility to show, through words and actions, personal commitment to the highest standards of integrity.
 In particular, supervisors:

 Maintain an environment of open communication in which the Flanders commitment to integrity and honesty and the provisions of the Code and related policies and instructions are shared and discussed.
 Ensure their people understand the Flanders commitment to integrity and honesty and the provisions of this Code, and give them additional information and training, when appropriate.
 Take reasonable steps to ensure that unethical or improper conduct within their areas of responsibility is detected and addressed.
 Consider whether a person maintains the appropriate commitment to integrity and honesty before placing him or her in a position of responsibility.
 Ensure that all information necessary to meet disclosure and reporting obligations of the Company is accurately and completely compiled and communicated.